 - Get the Chase Sapphire Preferred first – you get 50,000 bonus points, and the annual fee is $95 (waived during the first year).
 For more details or to apply, click here.

 - Next, get the coveted Chase Sapphire Reserve is also an option to get sooner rather than later because it’s all about opportunity cost.
-There is the 100K bonus opportunity now, and if you forego that opportunity, it might not be offered for awhile once Chase changes their bonus program.
+There is also a 50,000 bonus opportunity now, and if you forego that opportunity, it might not be offered for awhile once Chase changes their bonus program.
 The benefits outweigh the $450 annual fee.

 - I’m a big fan of Global Entry (kinda like a FastPass